 If you have a Russian passport, you have to be aware of the current partial mobilization announced on the 21st of September 2022, meaning that you might be recruited to the army once you are in Russia.
 While only 1% of the males are mobilized and you need to have a registered military profession, there may be restrictions on traveling out of Russia for the males who fall into the conscription age bracket (18 to 60 years).

 You may also need to ensure you have alternative means of payment on you.
 Your credit cards might not work in the local ATMs, so your best bet is to find a Russian person who could exchange your dollars / euros for some cash or bring some cash with you.
 Note, that the EU countries have a restriction on bringing the cash € in/out of Russia, so you might be safer with US dollars or rubles if you can get hold of them.
-Another option is to receive a payment via Unistream, Contact, or KoronaPay — the payment systems that may still be working in Russia (you have to verify on their websites if they still work in Russia).
+You can exchange dollars and euros in Russia (as of end September 2022).
+However, this may change if there are further sanctions or be very restricted.
+That's why we recommend you to buy some Chinese yuans and to bring part of your funds in this currency with you.
+You can also get a cryptocurrency wallet in USDT, Ether, and Bitcoin ($1000 on each for example) and then use some of the ATMs or services like Cashex.Cc or Bestchange.Ru to find a P2P exchange and arrange a transfer of your crypto assets into Russian rubles (on your mobile phone account, which you can always cash out at any telecom office).
+You also can use some BTC/USDT cash machines in Moscow or in the Moscow City business center (where a cluster of crypto exchanges is also based).
+Another option is to receive a cash payment via Unistream, Contact, or KoronaPay — the payment systems that may still be working in Russia (you have to verify on their websites if they still operate).

 In terms of transportation